-Option Action List items If you want to open the list of items of a particular type in the appropriate window, dialog or view (to, for example, review the details of the items) right-click on the list name and select the ' <object> List' option, or select any item then use the keyboard shortcut Shift+Enter.
-Where a list has categories, such as Maintenance, Project or Testing, the option also operates on the selected category.
-For example, you might list all Maintenance Items in the 'Overview' tab of the Maintenance window, or just the</object> of the Maintenance window, or just the Change items in the 'Changes' tab of the
+Option Action List items If you want to open the list of items of a particular type in the appropriate window, dialog or view (to, for example, review the details of the items) right-click on the list name and select the ' <object> List' option, or select any item then use the keyboard shortcut Shift+Enter.</object> Where a list has categories, such as Maintenance , Project or Testing , the option also operates on the selected category.
+For example, you might list all Maintenance Items in the 'Overview' tab of the Maintenance window, or just the Change items in the 'Changes' tab of the Maintenance window.

-Maintenance window.
 Alternatively, click on the list heading (such as Requirements) and press the / (forward slash) key.
 There are various other 'hot-key' combinations for different object types that each open a list in the appropriate dialog, but / opens the dialog or window for every object type.
-Expand or Right-click on the element name and collapse select the 'Expand All' option to expand every list of the list of every object type in the objects 'Element' tab.
+Expand or collapse every list of objects Right-click on the element name and select the 'Expand All' option to expand the list of every object type in the 'Element' tab.
 Select the 'Collapse All' option to collapse all the lists and just show the headings.
-There are keyboard alternatives for these commands - press the Ctrl and + keys, and the Ctrl and keys, respectively Copy Item Copy the name of the selected list item to the clipboard by right clicking on it and Name to Clipboard selecting the 'Copy Item Name to Clipboard' option, then paste it into a text field.
+There are keyboard alternatives for these commands - press the Ctrl and + keys, and the Ctrl and - keys, respectively Copy Item Name to Clipboard Copy the name of the selected list item to the clipboard by right clicking on it and selecting the 'Copy Item Name to Clipboard' option, then paste it into a text field.
 If the name has a status prefix in brackets, the copy operation changes the status to the item type.
-For example: Testing Unit [Pass] Verify update

-If you copy the unit test name and paste it, the name will be: [Unit] Verify update Add items of a specific type Right-click on the property type name and select the 'New <object>' option.
+For example: Testing Unit [Pass] Verify update If you copy the unit test name and paste it, the name will be: [Unit] Verify update Add items of a specific type Right-click on the property type name and select the 'New <object>' option.
 (This option is not applicable to all items, some of which cannot be created without using information external to the selected element.)
-Or select any item and use the keyboard shortcut Ctrl+N for new items.
-The appropriate window or dialog displays.
+Or select any item and use the keyboard shortcut Ctrl+N for new items.</object> The appropriate window or dialog displays.
 Add new or edit existing items as necessary.
-For example, if you right-click on the Attributes list name and select the 'New Attribute' option (or Ctrl+N), the Features window displays at the 'Attributes' tab, and you can add to or edit the attributes in the element.</object> You can also press the F2 key to open the appropriate window for adding new items or reviewing the existing items of a type.
+For example, if you right-click on the Attributes list name and select the 'New Attribute' option (or Ctrl+N), the Features window displays at the 'Attributes' tab, and you can add to or edit the attributes in the element.
+You can also press the F2 key to open the appropriate window for adding new items or reviewing the existing items of a type.
 Edit specific items Expand the appropriate folder and double-click on the required item.
-Alternatively, right-click on the item name and select the 'Edit' or 'Edit > <item name="">' option, or press the F2 key.</item>
+Alternatively, right-click on the item name and select the 'Edit' or 'Edit > <item name="">' option, or press the F2 key.</item> The appropriate dialog, docked window or view displays, on which you update the item.
+A number of types of item have no independent existence from the parent element,